pancakeswap/pancake-v4-universal-router/README.md

     --slow
 ```

+Remember to call `.acceptOwnership()` to be the owner of universal router

 ## Verifying

 Each script includes a verification command.
 Verification needs to be performed separately since the contract is deployed using the create3 method.